-Basics for Organizational Conflict of Interest in Government Contracts (OCI Conflict of Interest) Mitigation Plan Drafting
+Basics for Organizational Conflict of Interest in Government Contracts & OCI Mitigation Plan Drafting

 When the federal government solicits proposals, there are conflict issues that may arise.
 However, federal government contractors often misunderstand both the FAR conflict of interest government contracts rules for challenging the conflict issue and how to draft a proper OCI conflict of interest mitigation plan, or OCI mitigation plan.